 Closing: 1914 might have been it for Johns and the Happy Hour.
 The theatre isn't listed in the 1915 and 1916 city directories.

-Status: Whatever the building was, it's long gone.
+Status: The building is long gone.
 The Los Angeles Police Department headquarters building now occupies the whole block.

 The west side of the block with the LAPD building on it.
 On the left that's the Higgins Building at 2nd and Main.
 Photo: Bill Counter - 2019